lexeii/polyphone-doc-rst/docs/en/tutorials/create-a-soundfont-from-scratch.rst

    The right loop point should be entered first (since the left point it by default at the position 0 and that it's not possible to assign a right point before the left point).
-#. press the “:guilabel:`Play`” button after having selected the loop function,
+#. press the :guilabel:`Play` button after having selected the loop function,
 #. adjust the start and / or end of the loop, while the sample is playing,
    until the transition between the two positions is as smooth as possible.

 .. note::
    To hear looping in an instrument, you must enter select |loop on|
-   in the “:guilabel:`Loop playback`” parameter row of either the Global or individual notes columns in the
+   in the :guilabel:`Loop playback` parameter row of either the Global or individual notes columns in the
    :ref:`Parameters Table <instrument editor table>`.